yuruotong1/autoMate/README.md

 - 🖥️ Full Interface Control - Support operations on any visual interface, not limited to specific software
 - 🚅 Simplified Installation - Streamlined installation process compared to official version, supports Chinese environment, one-click deployment
 - 🔒 Local Operation - Protect data security, no privacy concerns
-- 🌐 Multi-Model Support - Compatible with mainstream large language models
-- 💎 Continuous Growth - Learns and adapts to your work habits and needs as you use it

 ## 🚀 Quick Start